MiczFlor/RPi-Jukebox-RFID/docs/sphinx/featurelist.rst

 **This is where we are in a nutshell:** Playing music from local folders via RFID trigger.
 We also built a new WebUI to control the Jukebox from a browser.

-The are a few things that are specifically not integrated yet: GPIOs, playing streams, podcasts or Spotify.
+The are a few things that are specifically not integrated yet: playing streams, podcasts or Spotify.

 In the following is the currently implemented feature list in more detail.
-It also shows some of the holes.
+It also shows some of the shortcomings.
 However the list is *not complete in terms of planned features*, but probably **reflects more of where work is currently being put into**.